Rehab on hold: COVID devastated prison learning programs

 CHOWCHILLA, California — Joseph Sena has spent nearly half his 27 years in prison for manslaughter.
 For almost as long, he's been striving to make himself a better man than when he first arrived.

-He has taken courses in creative writing, addressed his addictions, and attended school in prison, hoping to be judged fit for parole and ready to return home to Los Angeles if he ever becomes free.
+He has taken courses in creative writing, addressed his addictions, and attended school in prison, hoping to be judged fit for parole and ready to return home to Los Angeles if he's ever freed.

 But when the coronavirus pandemic hit, tearing through prisons and killing thousands, it severely disrupted or shut down the very programs prisoners most desperately need to prepare them for eventual release.